subh007/atrium-docs-temp/Release16A/ODL-Router-16A/Installation-Guide-ODL-Based-Router-16A.md

 B) Or you could bring up the Atrium Router in hardware

 ### Bring up the Atrium Router completely in software
  You can bring up the Atrium Router completely in software, completely self-contained in this VM.
 In addition, you will get a complete test infrastructure (other routers to peer with, hosts to ping from, etc.) that you can play with (via the router-test.py script).
-Note that when using this setup, we emulate  hardware-pipelines using software switches.
+Note that when using this setup, we emulate hardware-pipelines using software switches (a 2 Table Pipleline that is emulated in OVS).

 Following are the steps required to bring up the test topology:

 <topology image url>

 1) Start the ODL controller from the using the distribution VM.
 ODL based Atrium codebase can be found in path "/home/admin/atrium-odl".
-Launch the controller
+Launch the controller.

 cd atrium-odl/
 admin@atrium:~/atrium-odl$ ./distribution-karaf/target/assembly/bin/karaf